How to Use Long Captions for Instagram

 While we all know and love Instagram as an image-first platform, lately long-form Instagram captions have been rising to the top of our feeds.

-This emerging Instagram post trend combines stunning imagery with thoughtful captions that can run up to 300 words long (if that sounds like a lot of work for your thumbs, try posting from a computer instead).
+This emerging Instagram post trend combines stunning imagery with thoughtful captions that can run up to 300 words long (if that sounds like a lot of work for your thumbs, you can use Schedugram to post from a computer instead).

 In an industry that was told that the written word is dead, and that photo stories and videos are the next big thing we should all be catering to, it might come as a surprise that these lengthy posts are proving to be engaging.